 Stories & Strategies for Teaching May 5, 2021 | 12:00 PM

-Join us for this special live event tailored specifically to the needs of seminary classrooms and chaplaincy training spaces.
-Panelists will share trauma-informed teaching practices for navigating the complex issue of domestic violence, equipping leaders to respond to victims and survivors, even amidst the skyrocketing rates of violence during and after the pandemic.
-Attendees will receive a 50% discount for the film and resource product: Healing the Healers 2: Domestic Violence for themselves and/or their institutions!
+In this special live event tailored specifically to the needs of seminary classrooms and chaplaincy training spaces, panelists shared trauma-informed teaching practices for navigating the complex issue of domestic violence, equipping leaders to respond to victims and survivors, even amidst the skyrocketing rates of violence during and after the pandemic.

 In “Part Two” of our two-part series we spoke with faith leaders and change-makers about how we listen, learn and move forward in the face of deep national divisions.
 If dualistic “us-vs-them” thinking is a part of American democracy, we discussed how wisdom traditions and religious practices help expand our imaginations beyond binaries.